 Coloring Supplies

-Coloring in a great choice for your calm down kit.
+Coloring is a great choice for your calm-down kit.
 Choose coloring books or pages that relate to your child’s interests.

 Choose coloring supplies that your child can use without direct supervision.
 You don’t want to give permanent markers to a toddler who may draw on the walls or put them in their mouths.